Program details

 Apply

 Graduate students are eligible to apply to IHUM in their third year of graduate study.
 HUM583 will be a required course for IHUM students, who may take it before or after applying for the program.
 Applicants should discuss a plan to complete the seminar with the Director once they are admitted.
-The next round of applications should be emailed to Barbara Leavey, by the end of the day on March 1, 2024.

-A five-hundred-word description of your interdisciplinary interests as they bear on your prospective dissertation work: in particular, the research or experience, outside of your departmental training, that would warrant an additional year of support.
+- A five-hundred-word description of your interdisciplinary interests as they bear on your prospective dissertation work: in particular, the research or experience, outside of your departmental training, that would warrant an additional year of support.
 The overriding criteria are intellectual seriousness and adventurousness.

 - A twenty-page, double-spaced writing sample representative of your interests.

-Finalists will be invited for a brief interview in late March, and notifications will be made shortly after.
+Finalists will be invited for a brief interview in March, and notifications will be made shortly after.

 Consult our frequently asked questions (FAQs) below for more details.